MattMcFarland/rot-web-api/README.md

 Generate dungeon maps from a server REST API!

+More documentation coming.

 ### Server setup

-Clone this repo, then run npm install/npm start.
+Clone this repo, then run npm install/npm start, which will then output the url to your localhost:8080.

 ### Browser Example